Microbes and Your Memory: The Gut-Brain Connection

 To prove the point, researchers demonstrated that severing the vagus nerve renders the bacteria incapable of communicating with the brain.
 Mice given Lactobacillus rhamnosus showed increased GABA (a memory-related chemical in the brain) activity in the hippocampus, the part of the brain associated with memory—but only if the nerve was intact.
 Mice with severed vagus nerves given the same probiotic showed none of the brain changes4.

 In addition to helping to influence and produce chemicals in the brain that affect memory, many strains of good microbes act as antioxidants, protecting brain cells from oxidative stress that can lead to memory problems, especially in older adults5.

 So, how do you make sure you are maintaining your populations of beneficial bacteria for optimal brain support and memory function?

 Remember to Take Your Probiotics

 A balanced microbiome, crucial for vibrant health, is made up of about 85% of the good guy microbes and only 15% of the bad guys.
 Sounds pretty straightforward, right?
 Unfortunately, this delicate microbial balance is easily thrown off by factors like diet, stress, aging, antibiotics both in food and as medicine, overuse of antibacterial products, and hidden contaminants in food.

-That’s why taking a daily multi-strain probiotic formula like Hyperbiotics PRO-15 is such a wise first step to keeping the good guys in the majority.
-PRO-15 utilizes BIO-Tract®, a patented delivery method that delivers the probiotics alive right to the gut, where they can start working with your brain to support your memory.
+That’s why taking a daily multi-strain probiotic formula like GBX-Focus is such a wise first step to keeping the good guys in the majority.
+GBX-Focus utilizes BIO-tract®, a patented delivery method that delivers the probiotics alive right to the gut, where they can start working with your brain to support your memory, focus, and concentration.